 Field Meaning Static Short Hold (sec) Idle time in seconds for static short hold.
-Example values for trunk connections: 60, only effective if charging pulses are trans- mitted during the connection (AOCD), 20 otherwise.
+Example values for trunk connections: 60 , only effective if charging pulses are trans- mitted during the connection (AOCD), other- wise 20 .
 Idle for Dynamic Short Hold (%) Idle time in percent for dynamic short hold.
 Only effective if charging pulses are transmitted during the connection (AOCD).